web3-wallet/web3-wallet/docs/wallet.md

 }
 ```

-Try to connect to wallet. autoConnect never reject, it will always resolve. autoConnect only try to connect to wallet, if it don't need any further user interaction with the wallet in the connecting process.
+Attempts to connect to the wallet automatically.
+The autoConnect function never rejects and always resolves.
+It only attempts to establish a connection without requiring further user interaction during the connecting process.

 the returned promise will: